 The river has played a very important role in the country’s history.
 The Mayan people used Rio Dulce as a main route for their trade in jade.
 During Colonial times the Spanish used the river to ship supplies from Spain almost straight into the heart of Guatemala.

-In the 17th Century the Spanish conquistadores built a fort, Castillo de San Felipe, near the mouth of the river to protect their ships from English pirates.
+In the 17th Century the Spanish conquistadors built a fort, Castillo de San Felipe, near the mouth of the river to protect their ships from English pirates.

 The main Mayan site in Honduras is situated about 11 kilometers from the border with Guatemala.